List of Yash Raj Films films: Films produced

 Raakhee played the lead female role in four of the five productions of Yash Raj Films in the 1970s.

 Amitabh Bachchan has collaborated with Yash Raj Films on six projects, playing leading roles in three of them.

+Rajesh Khanna was the leading actor in the company’s first film Daag (1973).

 Rishi Kapoor has collaborated with Yash Raj Films on ten projects.
 (Note: This does not include a guest appearance in Jab Tak Hai Jaan.)

+Shashi Kapoor has collaborated with Yash Raj Films on five projects, three of them co-starring with Amitabh Bachchan.

 Sridevi played the title role in Yash Raj Films' most successful film of the 1980s — Chandni (1989).

+Anil Kapoor has worked with Yash Raj Films on six projects, three of them directed by Yash Chopra starting with Mashaal (1984).